-I am an economics instructor with almost two decades of experience teaching in public and private universities.
+I am an economics instructor with two decades of experience teaching in public and private universities.
 My research interests are in the fields of environmental and urban economics.
 I have worked on topics related to air quality, climate change, urban transportation, and biodiversity conservation.
 I am passionate about building understanding in a diverse environment.
 I am always learning about better methods to communicate and teach.

-I am also an avid runner coming back from an injury and have a deep affection for the meals that my husband cooks.
+I am also an avid runner and have a deep affection for the Mexican food.

-Term Start: Aug 31, 2020 Term End: Dec 14, 2020
+Term Start: Jan 25, 2021 Term End: May 9, 2020